bahelms/super_perfundo/posts/drafts/quarto-part-1.md

 To display a piece, the integer is converted to a struct and given to a stateless Live Component.
 The properties of the piece determine which CSS classes to apply.
-For some added panache, when a piece is added to the board, it has a nice intro animation.
+For some added panache, when a piece is placed on the board, it has a nice intro animation.

     # e.g. "1010"
     defp nibble_to_piece(<<shape, size, fill, color>>) do